permafrost-dev/ray-cli/README.md

 Default: `false`

-Description: Forces the payload data to skip pre-processing.
-Normally, the data is processed to encode HTML entities, spaces, and converts new lines to `<br>` tags _(this is done to display HTML source code)_.
+Description: Forces the payload data be pre-processed and to display the raw, unrendered content.
+The data is processed to encode HTML entities, spaces, and converts new lines to `<br>` tags _(this is done to display HTML source code)_.

 Example: